 I raised my head and saw the look of concern in his eyes.
 The same was true for Ze.
 But when I turned to João, he didn’t seem so bothered.
 In fact, he was grinning even wider than before.
 Our eyes met and he tilted his head.
 “You know,” he said slowly, “it’s better if you drink it.”
-He couldn’t contain himself and started cackling.
+He couldn’t contain himself then and started cackling.
 Great. . .
 Just great. . .
 His laughter infected the others.
 Soon they were all doubled over, slapping their thighs and howling.
 This went on for a very long time.
-Long enough that even I started chuckling — chuckling and coughing.
+Long enough that even I started to chuckle — chuckle and cough.

 Next chapter: Medonha!